Less common C1.2

 Properties of Subatomic Particles

-This topic covers the properties of the three fundamental particles within an atom: protons, neutrons, and electrons.
-Understanding their relative masses, charges, and locations is essential for all further chemistry topics.
+Protons, neutrons, and electrons are the three fundamental particles within an atom, and their relative masses, charges, and locations underpin all further chemistry topics.

 Part of the ESAT Chemistry syllabus — revision for the Engineering and Science Admissions Test (ESAT), the UAT-UK admissions test for Cambridge, Imperial, Oxford and UCL.